The most contentious transition before Trump and Biden: Herbert Hoover and FDR

-The transition between President Trump and President-elect Joseph Biden until inauguration day on Jan.
-20 promises to be the most contentious since the 1933 hand off.
+The transition between President Trump and President-elect Joseph Biden until Inauguration Day on Jan.
+20 promises to be the most contentious since the 1933 handoff.
 Trump has refused to concede the election, and a key administration official is following his lead, refusing to sign a letter that would enable Biden’s transition team to formally start working.

 During the Great Depression, inaugurations weren’t held until March 4, the date set in the early days of the Republic when transportation was difficult.

 So Hoover was a lame duck for four months.
 During that time, “he tried to persuade Roosevelt to abandon the New Deal, which Hoover remained sure could only lead to catastrophe,” wrote Eric Rauchway in his book “Winter War.
-Hoover, Roosevelt, And The First Clash Over the New Deal.”
+Hoover, Roosevelt and the First Clash Over the New Deal.”

 Just as Trump claims the country is turning the corner on the pandemic, Hoover insisted an economic recovery was underway.
-Yet unemployment was rising above 20% and banks were failing across the country.
-Meantime, Adolph Hitler was taking power in Germany.
+Yet unemployment was rising above 20 percent and banks were failing across the country.
+Meantime, Adolf Hitler was taking power in Germany.

 At their first post-election, face-to-face meeting on Nov.
 22 in the Red Room of the White House, Hoover was shocked to see the severe disability of Roosevelt, who walked with braces because of polio.
 Hoover, 58, opened the meeting with an hour-long lecture on international economic issues.